 Dave will be teaching a pre-conference and breakout session, as well as taking 15-minute appointments.

 Prerequisite: Complete and bring with you a working proposal.
 Once you've registered, you can download the template for the fiction or non-fiction book proposal.

-We've all heard the common advice, "Write to your audience, not to yourself."
+We've all heard it said, "Write to your audience, not to yourself."
 Good advice!
 Many authors, however, may know the audience of their book, but have no understanding of the true audience of their book proposal.
-In this four-hour intensive clinic you will be introduced to the business side of publishing decisions, discover what really happens behind the closed doors of editors and publishing boards, and learn how to craft an enticing proposal that captures the interest of editors and publishers.
+In this three-hour intensive clinic you will be introduced to the business side of publishing decisions, discover what really happens behind the closed doors of editors’ meetings and publishing boards, and learn how to craft an enticing proposal that captures the interest of editors and publishers.